HYF-Class21/final-project-group1/planning/7-retrospective.md

 ### What parts of your plan did not work out?

-- nope
+- nothing yet

 ### Did you need to add things that weren't in your strategy?

-- not yet
+- nothing for the moment